akansal1/bokeh/sphinx/source/docs/user_guide_ar.rst

 instead of a new grid of bins.
 Any chain that results in a grid of bins can be extended with additional shaders.

-Application of the functions interface can be found in census.py (in examples/plotting/server).
+An application of the functions interface can be found in abstractrender.py (in examples/plotting/server) where the heatmap recipe is recreated.

 Limitations
 --------------
 - At the current time, abstract rendering fully supports circle and square glyph types in scatter plots and simple line plots.
 More complex shapes and poly-lines cannot used in the input plot at this time.

-- If a plot is constructed with multiple layers, only the first layer using a ServerDataSource can have abstract rendering applied to it.
+- If a plot is constructed with multiple layers, only the first layer using a ServerDataSource can use abstract rendering.